- As formidable as hawks are, they are generally no match for eagles.

 - Raccoons are not above using their excellent climbing skills to indulge in one mouthful or several of tender hatchling meat.

 Hawks are prolific predators who perch on treetops and lamp posts, scouring for prey to devour.
 They possess strong beaks and vise-grip talons that never lose a catch.
 Due to their strength and ability to fly out of reach, hawks are hardly prey to other animals.
 Or are they?

 There is a surprisingly impressive list of animals that eat hawks.
 Moreover, such killings are more prominent while the hawks are still young and within reach.
 Here are some predators who are bound to kill more than a few hawks in their lifetime.

 What Eats Hawks?

-Hawks get attacked and can be eaten by bigger hawks, eagles, snakes, owls, raccoons, and foxes.
-Their position on the food chain keeps them out of reach for most predators.
+Hawks get attacked and can be eaten by hawks that are larger, eagles, owls, raccoons, foxes, and snakes.
+Their position on the food chain keeps them out of reach of most predators.
 However, hawk eggs and younger hawks who haven’t developed full strength can still be gobbled up.

 Learn more about what eat hawks in detail.

 The size of a hawk varies from species to species.
 The larger ones dominate wherever they are, including the sky.
 The smaller species can hold their own against other small birds.
 However, the large species are known to attack those who aren’t as big to assert their dominance.
 This usually becomes a fight that the more giant hawk species will win.
 The dominant hawk could end up eating the smaller one or leaving it with injuries that make it vulnerable to other predators.

 Similarly, adult hawks are stronger and more experienced than their younger counterparts.
 So, if a fight ensues, the smaller hawk would not be capable of fending off attacks on its own.